2018 United States House of Representatives elections in Michigan: District 3

 The 3rd district is located in inland West Michigan, centered on the city of Grand Rapids, and extends down to Battle Creek and Marshall.
-This district has a PVI of R+6.
-The incumbent is Republican Justin Amash, who has represented the district since 2011.
+This district had a PVI of R+6.
+The incumbent was Republican Justin Amash, who had represented the district since 2011.
 He was re-elected to a fourth term with 59% of the vote in 2016.